AntonTheDev/JSONModelKit/documentation/custom_transforms_enums.md

  	required init() {...}

  	convenience init?(_ dictionary: Dictionary<String, Any>) {...}
 }

 ```
-After calling the fail-able initializer - or udpateWithDictionary method with a dictionary representation - US2MapperKit will use the custom transformer to map the enumerator accordingly.
+After calling the fail-able initializer - or udpateWithDictionary method with a dictionary representation - JSONModelKit will use the custom transformer to map the enumerator accordingly.

 Note: The the keys defined in the property mapping correspond to the keys in the dictionary of values passed to the ` public func transformValues(inputValues : Dictionary<String, Any>?) -> Any?` method defined by the protocol.